indraneelpatil/GraphPlanning/README.md

 # GraphPlanning
-Global planning for robotics based on graph search technique
+Global planning for robotics based on graph search algorithms

 ### TODO
 + Accepting a new goal in rviz